kodecocodes/swift-style-guide/README.markdown

 ```

 * No trailing whitespaces at the ends of lines.
-* New line character at the end of file.
+* Newline character at the end of file.

 ## Comments